jcranston/coding-challenges/ai_context/new_problem.md

 - **CRITICAL: Always place problems in their canonical topic directory (e.g., dynamic programming problems in `dynamic_programming/`).**
 - **CRITICAL: When updating tags.md, verify the exact directory path by checking the filesystem, including the topic directory.**
 - **CRITICAL: Always run `make lint` before presenting code to catch W293, E261, and other common errors.**
+- **CRITICAL: The add_challenge.sh script creates directories at the root level.
+You MUST move them to the correct topic directory immediately.**
+- **CRITICAL: NEVER leave problems at the root level of challenges/ - always place them in their canonical topic subdirectory.**
+- **CRITICAL: When summarizing problems in chat, do NOT mention the solution technique (e.g., "two pointers", "sliding window", "dynamic programming").
+Focus on problem characteristics, difficulty, and interview value without revealing the algorithm approach.**
+- **CRITICAL: The goal is to preserve independent problem-solving experience.
+Let users discover the solution technique themselves.**
 - If you are unsure about a step, ask the user or refer to other context files in `ai_context/`.

 ## For Users